human-detector/human-detector/README.md

 * Opencv-Python: OpenCV can read images and camera streams.
 Contains lots of computer vision functionality
 * Requests: HTTPS request library
 * Behave: Behavior tests

+## Mobile Application Tests

+To run the mobile application tests, when in the directory `/human-detector/app/human-detector-app/`, you can run `npm test`.
+This command will both run unit tests, and behavior tests through jest and jest-cucumber.

+To run the tests, make sure to install the dependencies of the project using `npm install`.

+To run only behavior tests through jest-cucumber, you can use the command `npm run testBDD` which will run all the cucumber tests with corresponding `.feature` files.